Peggy Mast: Committee membership

-Controversy
+Activism

+Mast has served as director of outreach of former FBI agent John Guandolo's organization Understanding the Threat, designated as an anti-Muslim "hate group" by the Southern Poverty Law Center, and described as a part of the counter-jihad movement.
+She has held presentations for the group where she has talked about perceived threats to the country from groups such as Black Lives Matter, Antifa, and the Council on American-Islamic Relations (CAIR), which has been met by protesters.

-On October 20, 2016, she was widely criticized by peers and national news, by apparently praising a quote from Adolf Hitler while comparing him to Planned Parenthood.
+On October 20, 2016, she was widely criticized by peers and national news, by seemingly praising a quote from Adolf Hitler while comparing him to Planned Parenthood.
 She said, "Great quote from Hitler in the video.
 Please listen to it closely.
 His words are profound!
 Let’s start using discernment."
+She later clarified that her intent was to criticize Planned Parenthood for allegedly using the same tactics as Hitler.

+Personal life

+Mast is married, and has four children, and three stepchildren.